ps2wiki/ps2wiki.github.io/_posts/Open-PS2-Loader/2025-08-07-installation-megaguide/2025-08-07-installation-megaguide.md

 - SMBv1 share devices
 - UPDBD
 - iLink (SBP2 compliant storage devices via IEE1394)

-It supports loading files in the
+It supports loading files in the:
 - *.iso
 - *.zso
 - .elf (for APPS)
 formats.

 Along with this, OPL is also capable of advanced features like resolution switching (upto 1080i) via **GSM**, emulating other gamepads like DS3/DS4 and passing them as PS2 compatible DualShock 2 controllers via **PADEMU ** and also injecting cheats into games at runtime.